locaweb/metrux/README.md

 * `Metrux::Plugins::Thread` - Register a periodic gauge to count the amount of running threads.
 See [Metrux::Plugins::Thread](lib/metrux/plugins/thread.rb)
-* `Metrux::Plugins::Gc` - Register some periodic gauges to fetch info from Ruby's GC.
+* `Metrux::Plugins::Gc` - Register a periodic gauge to fetch info from Ruby's GC.
 See [Metrux::Plugins::Gc](lib/metrux/plugins/gc.rb)
-* `Metrux::Plugins::Process` - Register a periodic gauges to fetch the memory consumption (rss) of the current process.
+* `Metrux::Plugins::Process` - Register a periodic gauge to fetch the memory consumption (rss) of the current process.
 See [Metrux::Plugins::Process](lib/metrux/plugins/process.rb)
-* `Metrux::Plugins::Yarv` - Register some periodic gauges to fetch info from Ruby's VM.
+* `Metrux::Plugins::Yarv` - Register a periodic gauges to fetch info from Ruby's VM.
 See [Metrux::Plugins::Yarv](lib/metrux/plugins/yarv.rb)

 #### Registering